 I love teaching self-portraits!
-Not only do students get to know themselves much better, they also lose the fear of drawing a face, facial features and drawing a human.
-Once you teach some basic proportions rules, practice drawing features individually … Continue reading
+Not only do students get to know themselves much better, but they also lose the fear of drawing a face, facial features and drawing a human.
+Once you teach some basic proportions rules, practice drawing features … Continue reading

 The power of art my lovelies.
 Look at this amazing piece of sculpture by the artist Frances Bruno Catalano, which symbolizes the vacuum created by being forced to leave your land, your life, your people…Very fitting, powerful and so sad.
 What do you think?